weakish/gfmTodo/readme.md

-mdTodo for Sublime Text
+gfmTodo for Sublime Text
 ------------------

-mdTodo is a GTD tool for managing todo list in markdown files in Sublime Text editor.
+gfmTodo add a shortcut to mark your task done, in a Github Flavoured Markdown way.

 Installation